francjohny/Todo/README.md

 4. Start modifying the code.
 The browser should pick up the changes.

 ## Advanced Commands

-Beyond development, the boilerplate supports other tasks listed below:

 * `npm run build` - Generates a production build below `build/`.
 See the [Building with Webpack](http://survivejs.com/webpack/building-with-webpack/) part for more.
 * `npm run deploy` - Deploys the contents of the `build/` directory below the **gh-pages** branch.